In this guide, I’ll show you the steps needed to migrate a WordPress website to a new host.

 You’ll need to provide this EPP code to the new domain registrar in order to complete the domain transfer.

-Now, sign into your new hosting account, and then apply for a domain transfer.
+Next, sign into your new account, and then apply for a domain transfer.

 You’ll need to provide the EPP code that you retrieved in the previous step, and follow further instructions, which usually involve verifying and/or updating the website owner’s information, as well as confirming the domain transfer (you will receive an email, asking you to confirm the transfer).